 All American Games

-In the aggregate, All American Games reaches millions of youth and high school athletes annually, as well as their sphere of influences, through their numerous events and properties.
+In the aggregate, All American Games reaches millions of youth and high school athletes annually, as well as their sphere of influences, through its numerous events and properties.
 Each year, athletes across North America enhance their specific sports abilities and raise their level of play through the elite instruction and training received through All American Games.
 The Company is uniquely qualified to communicate and build lasting, personal relationships for years with their core audiences.

 The Company and its properties have been covered by many media outlets, including The Wall Street Journal, New York Times, FOX News, CNN, Sports Illustrated, Sports Business Journal, MTV and many more.
 In May 2008, The Wall Street Journal featured All American Games (at the time SportsLink) in a front-page story that proclaimed: “Rush to the NFL: These guys screen the pros of tomorrow.”